WorldHealthOrganization/smart-trust/input/pagecontent/decision_support.md

 npm init --yes
 ```

-Once the project is set up the ELM can be extracted from the FHIR Library.
 The following example JavaScript code can serve as a starting point:

 ```js
 // This example loads a FHIR Library, extracts the ELM, and writes it to a file